-Mental health is just as important to our wellbeing as physical health, but it is often overlooked or ignored.
+Mental health is just as important to our wellbeing as physical health, especially during COVID-19.
 Many experts recommend staying on track with your mental health in order to avoid a breakdown rather than focusing on “fixing” an issue once we are already facing it.

 Keeping your mind healthy can have a huge impact on your physical health and the quality of life you lead, and it can be as simple as adopting a few habits that your brain will thank you for.
 Keep reading to learn more about the best habits to start implementing into your life today in order to lead a happier, healthier life.